Why aromatic molecules do their work, even when you can’t smell them

 This is the fastest route, and certainly not the only one.

-3. Internal: via your digestion
+3. Internal: via your digestive system

 Safety first.
-Internal use isn’t for everyone and not for every oil.
-Do it only with oils explicitly intended and labelled for it (with doTERRA recognisable by the supplement facts label), at the indicated dosage.
-Not during pregnancy or breastfeeding, not for young children, and always check first if you’re on medication.
-In doubt?
-Stick to aromatic and topical, those work regardless.
+Internal use isn’t for everyone, and not every oil is suitable for it.
+Only do this with oils that are explicitly intended and labelled for it (with doTERRA, you’ll recognise these by the supplement facts label), following the stated dosage.
+Not during pregnancy or breastfeeding, not with young children, and always check with a healthcare professional first if you’re on medication.
+Not sure?
+Stick to aromatic and topical use; those work regardless.

 But if you can’t smell, aren’t you missing part of it?